Hit-and-run on I-5 in Shoreline closes northbound lanes, leads to backups in both directions

-A hit-and-run crash on Interstate 5 north of Northeast 155th Street has closed all northbound lanes and caused a six-mile backup for southbound drivers.
+A hit-and-run crash on Interstate 5 north of Northeast 155th Street has closed all northbound lanes, leading to a roughly two-mile backup.
+Southbound traffic is also backed up, about 10 miles.

 Three cars and a semitruck were involved in the crash, which occurred around 4:30 a.m.
 A driver who fled the scene is in custody, and is suspected to have been impaired, according to Washington State Patrol spokesperson Rick Johnson.